Duke Nukem 3D

-Duke Nukem 3D is a first-person shooter video game developed by 3D Realms.
+Duke Nukem 3D is a 1996 first-person shooter game developed by 3D Realms and published by FormGen for MS-DOS.
 It is a sequel to the platform games Duke Nukem and Duke Nukem II, published by 3D Realms.

 Duke Nukem 3D features the adventures of the titular Duke Nukem, voiced by Jon St. John, who fights against an alien invasion on Earth.
-Along with Wolfenstein 3D and Doom, Duke Nukem 3D is considered to be one of the many titles responsible for popularizing first-person shooters, and was released to major acclaim.
+Along with Wolfenstein 3D, Doom and Quake, Duke Nukem 3D is considered to be responsible for popularizing first-person shooters, and was released to major critical acclaim.
 Reviewers praised the interactivity of the environments, gameplay, level design, and unique risqué humor, a mix of pop-culture satire and lampooning of over-the-top Hollywood action heroes.
 However, it also incited controversy due to its violence, erotic elements, and portrayal of women.
+Since its release, Duke Nukem 3D has been cited as one of the greatest video games ever made.

-The shareware version of the game was originally released on January 29, 1996 as version 1.0 (later, the shareware version got re-released as version 1.1 on February 20, 1996 and re-released once again as version 1.3D on April 24, 1996), while the full version of the game was released on April 19, 1996, as version 1.3D.
+The shareware version was originally released on January 29, 1996, while the full version of the game was released on April 19, 1996.
 The Plutonium PAK, an expansion pack which updated the game to version 1.4 and added a fourth eleven-level episode, was released on October 21, 1996.
-The Atomic Edition, a standalone version of the game that included the content from the Plutonium PAK and updated the game to version 1.5, was later released on December 11, 1996; it is only available digitally for PC on ZOOM-Platform.com and on console for the Xbox 360.
-An official fifth episode was released on October 11, 2016, with 20th Anniversary World Tour published by Gearbox Software.
-A direct sequel titled Duke Nukem Forever was released in 2011, after fifteen years in development hell.
+The Atomic Edition, a standalone version of the game that included the content from the Plutonium PAK and updated the game to version 1.5, was released on December 11, 1996.
+A fifth episode was released on October 11, 2016, with 20th Anniversary World Tour published by Gearbox Software.
+A sequel, Duke Nukem Forever, was released in 2011.